bediger4000/kalah/README.md

 "MCTS" means [Monte Carlo Tree Search](http://mcts.ai/).
 It defaults to deciding what move to make by using Alpha/Beta minimaxing.

+Reverse printed board makes it easier to open two terminals side-by-side and play instances of the game against each other.
+Use "-R" on one of the two instances so the programs print boards that look the same.

 ## Design